capmec/searchEngine/README.md

 ## **Social Sciences & Humanities Open Marketplace Search App**

+You can see the project deployed here:  https://capmec.github.io/searchEngine/

 This project is a web-based search interface for exploring resources from the **Social Sciences & Humanities Open Marketplace**, built using **React**, **TypeScript**, **Vite**, and **Tailwind CSS**.
 It allows users to search for items using the `/item-search` endpoint of the SSH Open Marketplace API, filter results by category, view detailed information about items, and paginate through search results.